surmann/ODEsensitivity/README.md

 [![Coverage status](https://codecov.io/gh/surmann/ODEsensitivity/branch/master/graph/badge.svg)](https://codecov.io/github/surmann/ODEsensitivity?branch=master)

 A package to perform sensitivity analysis for ordinary differential equation (ode) models, e.g. the FitzHugh-Nagumo equations (cf. Ramsay et al., 2007) or low frequency oscillations (LFOs) in an electrical system (cf. Surmann et al., 2014).
-The package utilize the ode interface from `deSolve` and connects it with the sensitivity analysis from `sensitivity`.
+The package utilizes the ode interface from `deSolve` and connects it with the sensitivity analysis from `sensitivity`.
 Additionally we add a method to run the sensitivity analysis on variables with class `ODEnetwork`.
 A detailed plotting function provides outputs on the calculations.